Comparison

 Currency Requirement

 Every order book trade requires currency: a seller receives ETH/SOL/USD, a buyer spends it.
-This forces participants to maintain liquid balances and creates selling pressure.
+This forces users to maintain liquid balances and creates selling pressure.
 SWAPS enables direct asset-for-asset exchange where no currency changes hands.
 This eliminates selling pressure, removes the need for liquid balances, and reduces the total friction per effective exchange.

 Unique Asset Support